Double descent: When do neural quantum states generalize?: Details of the optimization

 \section{Details of the optimization}

 For all of the experiments shown in the main text, we train our NQS by minimizing the loss function inspired by the Hellinger distance, defined in Eq.
 1 in the main text.
 We compute the loss and gradients of the loss on small batches of the training configurations for each training iteration.
 We observe that batching introduces beneficial noise into the gradients and helps our networks converge faster.
 For $N=12$, we fix the batch size to $2^6$, unless stated otherwise.
 We emphasize, however, that in a single training epoch, which consists of multiple gradient steps, the neural network sees every configuration in the training set.
-For all the experiments in the main text, we train our NQS for 15,000 epochs.
-In experiments from Appendix B in End Matter (sampling with replacement), we train for 30,000 epochs.
-For the experiments presented here in the Supplemental Material, our NQS are trained for 15,000 epochs unless stated otherwise.
+We train all NQS for 15,000 epochs, except for NQS trained on $\mathcal{D}_\mathrm{Train}^{\mathrm{IS}\,75\%}$ (see \cref{app:IS_data}) and NQS trained on $\mathcal{D}_\mathrm{Train}^{\mathrm{top}\,25\%}$ for $N=16$ (see \cref{app:N16}).

 During the training, we exponentially decay the learning rate such that, at a given training epoch $t$, the learning rate is given by a schedule that depends on a maximum learning rate value $\lambda_\mathrm{max} $, a decay rate $r$, and a number of transition steps $N_\mathrm{trans.}$.
 The schedule is defined as